-9. North Claymont Area Master Plan/Claymont Area Master Plan/Gov Printz Blvd Corridor Master Plan - Monitoring Support
+10. Claymont Area/Gov Printz Blvd Corridor Master Plan - Monitoring Support WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner

-Staff will work with a Monitoring Committee to track existing conditions and further assess multimodal improvements recommended in the plans.
-This project updated and enhanced the 2004 Claymont Community Redevelopment Plan, which was conducted by the County and the community for the purpose of establishing a Hometown Overlay District.
-In FY 2026, the Planning Partners will complete the Plan's development and establish a monitoring process. \$50,000 is budgeted for consultant support.
+The study identified and assessed the feasibility of multimodal transportation projects to accommodate current and future transportation and land use needs, including roadway, transit, and nonmotorized travel including the East Coast Greenway.
+Staff will work with a Monitoring Committee to track existing conditions and further assess multimodal improvements recommended in the Study.
+This project will update and enhance the 2004 Claymont Community Redevelopment Plan, which was conducted by the County and the community for the purpose of establishing a Hometown Overlay District.
+While the 2004 Claymont Community Redevelopment Plan has served the area for 18 years, there have been significant changes in New Castle County in terms of jobs, demographics, as well as development pattern and trends.
+Updating the plan to accommodate for these changes while incorporating land use and transportation innovations will further encourage enhancement of the built environment and supporting infrastructure in a holistic manner that respects the unique character of this area.
+In FY 2026, the Planning Partners will complete the Plan's development and establish a monitoring process.

-10. SR 2, Kirkwood Highway Corridor Land Use and Transportation Plan
+11. SR 2, Kirkwood Highway Corridor Land Use and Transportation Plan